penske-media-corp/frisbee/README.md

 # Frisbee
-Frisbee is a small cross-browser data collection library.
+Frisbee is a small cross-browser (IE10+) data collection library.
 It incorporates a queue and a HTTP client.
 You define endpoint to hit and keep adding data to Frisbee.
 Frisbee takes care of the rest.

-todo: WHICH BROWSERS

 ## Getting started
 Load Frisbee